 If the AT^SISX write command is executed for Ping, then the command returns one row for every ICMP Echo Request.
-The last Ping response line is followed by an empty line, then another two lines appear to report a statistic calculated from the Echo Request responses.
-After starting the ping command the AT channel is blocked until all ICMP requests are executed.
-To stop the periodic ping early, send any character (user break).
+The last Ping response line is followed by two lines to report a statistic calculated from the Echo Request responses.
+After starting the Ping command the AT channel is blocked until all ICMP requests are executed.
+When using several interfaces (USB and ASC0) consider that only one Ping request can be performed at a time.
+To stop the periodic Ping early, send any character (user break).